quic/aimet/Docs/torch_docs/quantized_modules.rst

 Quantized Modules
 =================

-To simulate the effects of running networks at an reduced (or integer) bitwidth, AIMET provides quantized versions of standard torch.nn.Modules.
+To simulate the effects of running networks at a reduced (or integer) bitwidth, AIMET provides quantized versions of standard torch.nn.Modules.
 These quantized modules serve as drop-in replacements for their PyTorch counterparts, but can hold input, output, and parameter :ref:`quantizers<api-torch-quantizers>` to perform quantization operations during the module's forward pass and compute quantization encodings.